EmmaDuane/Checkers/readme.md

 Make counters in **cpp/java/python** more stable.<br>
 # 11/05/2019
 Added a new feature (**cpp/java/python**): "self play mode" which can be used to debug more efficiently.
+# 11/14/2019
+This update is about Poor AI:
+1. Added support for 3.6.8
+2. Fix some problem that causes Poor AI crashing in some rare cases.